dfinity/motoko/design/GraphCopyStabilization.md

 The destabilzation uses bulk-copying to main memory which is quite invasive.
 For correctness, the following invariants need to be met:
 * The main memory allocator used during deserialization must not write to the heap (only compute the target addresses).
 * The allocator must yield monotonically increasing addresses during deserialization.
 Free space gaps are allowed to complete partitions.

+## Open Aspects
+* Unused fields in stable records that are no longer declared in a new program versions should be removed.
+This could be done during garbage collection, when objects are moved/evacuated.
+* Make `BigInt` stable format independent of Tom's math library, e.g. by using LEB128/SLEB128 encoding.
+This requires some redesign of `bigint.rs` to be able to stream to stable memory and compute main memory allocation sizes without main memory writes.

 ## Related PRs